gh0stEdit: Exploiting Layer-Based Access Vulnerability Within Docker Container Images: Attack Use Case - Malicious Python

 To test our attack method against all recommended safeguards, we created a trusted and signed image based on an Alpine base image.
 This image was stored in a separate repository from all other poisoned images and was signed following Docker's guidelines for Docker Content Trust (DCT)~\cite{dockertrust}.
 The purpose of Docker Content Trust is to ensure the integrity of images, by signing an image manifest.
 The intent of DCT is to provide a level of trust for signed images, as stated by~\cite{dockertrust} ``[DCT] provides the ability to use digital signatures for data sent to and received from remote Docker registries.
 These signatures allow client-side or runtime verification of the integrity and publisher of specific image tags.''.

 To determine whether the use of DCT would hinder our attack.
-We inspected the signature of the image before and after altering it by adding in a vulnerable version of BusyBox as described in Section ~\ref{subsec:cve_inclusion}.
+We inspected the signature of the image before and after altering it by replacing the existing BusyBox with an older, vulnerable version of BusyBox, to also showcase a different attack vector.
 We successfully modified the image without any obvious impact or invalidation of the local signature.
 This is because there is currently no validation of the signed images digest against the local images digest.
 Only by conducting a full inspection of the image and comparing the \textit{RepoDisgest} value with that shown in the trust output would it be possible to identify that the image had been tampered with.
 This process would effectively require users to ``double check" the DCT output manually.

 We recorded this attack in its entirety and made the video available via our GitHub repository \url{https://github.com/amills157/gh0stEdit}, along with the full scan results from the attack examples detailed above.